translate/translate/docs/releases/index.rst

 The following are release notes for the Translate Toolkit releases.

 These are the changes that have happened in the Translate Toolkit and which may impact you.
-If you use Pootle, Virtaal or any other application that makes use of the Translate Toolkit you may want to familiarize yourself with these changes.
+If you use Weblate, Pootle, Virtaal or any other application that makes use of the Translate Toolkit you may want to familiarize yourself with these changes.